lgsvl/apollo-5.0/README.md

 bash docker/scripts/runtime_into_standalone.sh
 ```

 The `modules/map/data` directory is used as a volume for maps.
-You can either use the maps included in [simulator branch](https://github.com/lgsvl/apollo-5.0/tree/simulator/modules/map/data) of the LGSVL fork of Apollo 5.0 or download individual HD Maps as described above.
+You can either use the maps included in [simulator branch](https://github.com/lgsvl/apollo-5.0/tree/simulator/modules/map/data) of the LGSVL fork of Apollo 5.0 or download individual HD Maps.